google/fonts/README.md

 No variable font is expected to support all of the axes here.

 Any font foundry or distributor library that offers variable fonts has a implicit, latent, de-facto axis registry, which can be extracted by scanning the library for axes' tags, labels, and min/def/max values.
-While in 2016 Microsoft originally offered to include more axes in the OpenType 1.8 specification ([github.com/microsoft/OpenTypeDesignVariationAxisTags](https://github.com/microsoft/OpenTypeDesignVariationAxisTags)), as of August 2020, this effort has stalled.
+While in 2016 Microsoft originally offered to include more axes in the OpenType 1.8 specification ([github.com/microsoft/OpenTypeDesignVariationAxisTags](https://github.com/microsoft/OpenTypeDesignVariationAxisTags)), by August 2020 this effort had stalled.
 We hope more foundries and distributors will publish documents like this that make their axes explicit, to encourage of adoption of variable fonts throughout the industry, and provide source material for a future update to the OpenType specification's axis registry.